-If you’re a guy who happens to be accident-prone or otherwise tend to find your hands slipping a lot when shaving, you may also want to look into what is an alum block.
+If you’re a guy who happens to be accident-prone or otherwise tends to find your hands slipping a lot when shaving, you may also want to look into what is an alum block.

 Less glamorous than their competitor – i.e. pretty much on par with displaying your best anti-dandruff shampoo for men on your bathroom counter for the world to see – cartridge razors are comprised of a plastic handle and a varying number of blades layered on top of each other.

-Although some earlier cartridges featured as few as two blades, many models these days, seen from brands like Gillette, feature a set of five.
+Although earlier cartridge razor featured as few as two blades, many cartridge razors these days, seen from brands like Gillette, feature a set of five.

 Pros of Using Them

-You may not get the best shave, but it can be helpful as a short-term fix.
+You may not get the best shave, but a cartridge razor can be helpful as a short-term fix.

 Easy & familiar

-Plus, the pivot head found on most models means you don’t have to worry about cutting at any particular angle.
+Plus, the pivot head found on most cartridge razor models means you don’t have to worry about cutting at any particular angle.

 Very safe for use

-Another perk of using this type of shaving tool is that it’s actually pretty difficult to cut yourself shaving with these.
+Another perk of using a cartridge razor as a shaving tool is that it’s actually pretty difficult to cut yourself shaving with these.
 With quick swipes, there’s not as much precision that needs to be involved.

 Even so, it doesn’t hurt to have your natural beard soap on hand to ameliorate the discomfort that can be had with a dry shave.